-- (a) An attorney will be deemed of record when the attorney appears personally before the court, files a written entry of appearance or signed pleading, or has been appointed by the court. - (b) The clerk must notify an attorney appointed by the court.
-An order of appointment must appear in the court's electronic case management system.
+(a) An attorney shall be deemed of record when the attorney appears personally before the court, files a written entry of appearance or signed pleading, or has been appointed by the court. (b) The clerk shall notify an attorney appointed by the court.
+An order of appointment shall appear in the file.